baciiu/fitts-law-experiment/README.md

 ### Bachelor Project @University of Klagenfurt
-# Measuring User Performance for Pointing at 1D and 2D Targets
+# Measuring User Performance for Pointing at 2D Targets

 ## Description